quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/1B001---Proofs---Jay-Cumming/1pjc_part10_Bonus_Examples.md

 }
 ```

-In the proof by contradiction example, we try to find a \(y\) that is less than \(x\), but since it exists, this approach would theoretically always find one.
+In the proof by contradiction example, we try to find a $y $ that is less than$x$, but since it exists, this approach would theoretically always find one.

 x??